 One thing that I have been in two minds about, which has always been the case about the Stringed Stirrups, is the relationship between the “ritual” character of the performance, and the transparency that I also enjoy.
 Should I already be inside the instrument when the audience enters, transformed into the performative being that I have to become when playing?
 Or should I enter it on stage, like a human being doing the work, like an engineer, an operator, a technician?
 Last time I talked with Magda, I thought maybe I should actually unite the two, why do they have to be opposites?
 The question is, if it takes a very long time to enter the costume, maybe it will loose the tension necessary for the ritual component to be held up.

 I made a first trial performance as a work-in-progress with audience feedback on December 6th, 2018, at HSM.
-A video documentary will be made of the preparatory work and the performance.
+A video documentary of the preparatory work can be seen to the left and one from the performance will be made soon.

 I didn't have enough time to build in the preamps yet, and the attachment of the contact mikes on each string hook was crudely done with adhesive tape.
 This is way less than ideal, but at least I got to try the instrument with some kind of amplification, and with the strings below.
 In order to calculate how much tension the strings needed, I used four buckets with water in order to be able to try the weight.